This site is underdevelopment. We'd like to hear what you think!

 Any one of these changes would require a new instructional approach, professional development and new test-preparation resources.
 Combined, the three major changes mean that we have to look at the CAEC in a completely different way than the GED®.

-The inter-related changes means it will be challenging to simply develop a test-preparation book or online program, similar to previous comprehensive resources that supported the GED®.
-Instead, extensive professional development is needed so that educators can build their knowledge, and then draw on a variety of strategies related to the digital, content and cognitive complexity changes to support adult test candidates and learners.
+The inter-related changes mean it will be challenging to simply develop a test-preparation book or online program, similar to previous comprehensive resources that supported the GED®.
+Instead, extensive professional development is needed so that educators can build their knowledge, and then draw on a variety of strategies related to the digital, content and cognitive complexity changes to teach test candidates and learners the skills, strategies and knowledge they need to pass the tests.

-We've created this comprehensive guide primarily using the CAEC sample tests so we can clearly describe the test from the test-taker's perspective
+We've created this comprehensive guide primarily using the CAEC sample tests so we can clearly describe the test from the test-taker's perspective.
+Sections in the guide respond to these questions:

 What will candidates see, do and experience when taking the test (i.e. digital interface, navigation, icons and symbols, stressors and challenges)?